 BAKE IT NICE

 - Bake at 350 degrees Fahrenheit for 10-15 minutes or until golden brown.
-Let cool slightly before enjoying!
+Let cool slightly before covering in powdered sugar.

 STORING YOUR HAMANTASCHEN

-Hamantaschen will always be best the same day, but they'll hold well at room temperature up to two days after baking.
+Hamantaschen will always be best the day that they're baked, but they'll hold well at room temperature up to two days after baking.
 Store the cooled cookies in a sealed container or wrapped in plastic.